boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 #### Speed (RPM)

 The results from the test can be seen in +@tbl:motorRPM.
-The table shows each motors speed at increments of 20%.
+The table shows each motor's speed at increments of 20%.

 +---------------+--------+--------+--------+--------+--------+
 | Motor / Speed |    20% |    40% |    60% |    80% |   100% |